 Explore it on Goodreads or Amazon.

-Other books by this author include Death on Demand, Design for Murder, Something Wicked
+Other books by this author which I have reviewed include Death on Demand, Design for Murder, Something Wicked

 Fourth in the Death on Demand mystery series revolving around Annie Laurance, the owner of the Death on Demand bookstore located on Broward’s Rock.